 Duck Breast with Cherry Port Wine Sauce

 Feeding more people: I’ve done this for two and I’ve done it for twelve.
 Sear the breasts in batches, hold them in a warm oven, make one big batch of sauce at the end.
 The carrot puree scales up easy, just roast more carrots.
 No drama.

 Swaps: No cherries?
 Blackberries work.
 No port?
-A decent red wine with a spoonful of honey gets you close.
+A decent red wine with an extra splash of honey to make up for the depth you’re losing.
 The carrot puree is non-negotiable though.
 Don’t skip it.

-If you’ve been nervous about duck, this is where you start.
+If you’ve been nervous about duck, this one’s worth the practice.
 This duck breast with cherry port wine sauce has converted more skeptics at my table than any other dish I make.
 I’ve served it at intimate anniversary dinners and full scale Partum Events productions for twelve, and it lands every single time.
 And if you’ve tried it before and it didn’t hit, 48 hour dry age, cold pan.
 That’s the whole game.
-If you’re looking for more dinner ideas, try my butternut squash ravioli or the filet mignon with apple brandy glaze.
+If you’re looking for more dinner ideas, try my butternut squash ravioli or the filet mignon apple brandy glaze.

+Duck Breast with Cherry Port Wine Sauce